socketsupply/components/src/input-select/README.md

 # InputSelect

-The component `InputSelect` creates an select input, with or without a label.
+The component `InputSelect` creates an select input.

 ## Demo